vlandham/unix_intro/unix.markdown

 We are in the home directory on the computer but we want to to work on the USB drive.
 To change directories in Unix, we use the [cd][] command:

-	gamma:~ jfv$ cd /Volumes/USB/Unix_and_Perl_course
+	gamma:~ jfv$ cd /Users/Shared
-	gamma:USB jfv$ ls
+	gamma:/Users/Shared jfv$ ls
-	Applications	Code		Data		Documentation
+	# ... some set of files
-	gamma:USB jfv$ pwd
+	gamma:/Users/Shared jfv$ pwd
-	/Volumes/USB/Unix_and_Perl_course
+	/Users/Shared

-The first command reads as "change directory to the test directory that is inside a directory called 'USB', which itself is inside the Volumes directory that is at the root level of the computer".
+The first command reads as "change directory to the `Shared` directory which inside the `Users` directory which is in turn at the root level of the File System".

 [cd]: http://en.wikipedia.org/wiki/Cd_(command)

 ---

-## U6: Root is the root of (some) evil [U6]
+## U6: Root is the root of (potential) evil [U6]

 In the previous example, we could have achieved the same result in three separate steps:

-	$ cd /Volumes
-	$ cd USB
+	$ cd /Users
-	$ cd Unix_and_Perl_course
+	$ cd Shared

-Note that the second and third commands do not include a forward slash.
+Note that the second command **does not include a forward slash**.
 When you specify a directory that starts with a forward slash, you are referring to a directory that should exist one level below the root level of the computer.
+The forward slash means *the root*.
 What happens if you try the following two commands?
 The first command should produce an error message.

 	$ cd Volumes
 	$ cd /Volumes

-The error is because without including a leading slash, Unix is trying to change to a 'Volumes' directory below your current level in the file hierarchy (/Volumes/USB/Unix_and_Perl_course), and there is no directory called Volumes at this location.
+The error is because without including a leading slash, Unix is trying to change to a 'Volumes' directory *below your current level* in the file hierarchy (/Users/Shared), and there is no directory called `Volumes` at this location.

 ---

 ## U7: Up, up, and away [U7]

-Frequently, you will find that you want to go 'upwards' one level in the directory hierarchy.
+Frequently, you will find that you want to go 'upwards' one level in the directory hierarchy, i.e. one directory **closer to the root**.
 Two dots `..` are used in Unix to refer to the _parent_ directory of wherever you are.
 Every directory has a parent except the root level of the computer:

-	$ cd /Volumes/USB/Unix_and_Perl_course
+	$ cd /Users/Shared
 	$ pwd
-	/Volumes/USB/Unix_and_Perl_course
+	/Users/Shared
 	$ cd ..
 	$ pwd
-	/Volumes/USB
+	/Users

 What if you wanted to navigate up _two_ levels in the file system in one go?
 It's very simple, just use two sets of the `..` operator, separated by a forward slash:

-	$ cd /Volumes/USB/Unix_and_Perl_course
+	$ cd /Users/Shared
 	$ pwd
-	/Volumes/USB/Unix_and_Perl_course
+	/Users/Shared
 	$ cd ../..
 	$ pwd
-	/Volumes
+	/

 ---

 ## U8: I'm absolutely sure that this is all relative [U8]

 Using `cd ..` allows us to change directory _relative_ to where we are now.
 You can also always change to a directory based on its _absolute_ location.
-E.g. if you are working in the `/Volumes/USB/Unix_and_Perl_course/Code` directory and you then want to change to the `/Volumes/USB/Unix_and_Perl_course/Data` directory, then you could do either of the following:
+E.g. if you are working in the `/Users/Shared/Code` directory and you then want to change to the `/Users/Shared/Data` directory, then you could do either of the following:

 	$ cd ../Data

 or...

-	$ cd /Volumes/USB/Unix_and_Perl_course/Data
+	$ cd /Users/Shared/Data

 They both achieve the same thing, but the 2nd example requires that you know about the full _path_ from the root level of the computer to your directory of interest (the 'path' is an important concept in Unix).
 Sometimes it is quicker to change directories using the relative path, and other times it will be quicker to use the absolute path.